Non-K\"ahler Calabi-Yau manifolds and holomorphic geometric structures: Holomorphic rigid geometric structures

 A (local) biholomorphism of $M$ preserves a holomorphic geometric structure $\phi$ if its canonical lift to $R^k(M)$ fixes each fiber of the map $\phi$.
 Such a (local) biholomorphism is called a {\it (local) automorphism} of $\phi$.
 The group of biholomorphisms of $M$ preserving the geometric structure $\phi$ is called the automorphism group of $(M,\, \phi)$ and will be denoted by ${\rm Aut}(M, \,\phi)$.

-A (local) holomorphic vector field on $M$ is called a {\it Killing vector field} with respect to $\phi$ if its local flow acts on $M$ by local biholomorphisms preserving $\phi$ (i.e., acts by local automorphisms of $\phi$).
+A (local) holomorphic vector field on $M$ is called a (local) {\it Killing vector field} with respect to $\phi$ if its (local) flow acts on $M$ by (local) biholomorphisms preserving $\phi$ (i.e., it acts by (local) automorphisms of $\phi$).

+If the sheaf of local Killing vector fields with respect to $\phi$ is transitive on $M$, the holomorphic geometric structure $\phi$ is called {\it locally homogeneous}.

 \begin{definition} A holomorphic geometric structure $\phi$ is called {\it rigid} of order $l$ in Gromov's sense if any local biholomorphism preserving $\phi$ is uniquely determined by its $l$-jet at any given point. \end{definition}